jayjay1232/LibraryAPI/README.md

-This Library API provides a full information and process of how to use API in creating a Library
+This Library API provides a full information and process of how to use API in creating a Library with a secure token.